 What is Apache Iceberg?

 Apache Iceberg is an open table format for huge analytic datasets, built to give data lakes the reliability that data warehouses had always taken for granted.
-It originated at Netflix in 2017, where Ryan Blue and Daniel Weeks built it to solve real production problems with Hive tables at scale.
+It originated at Netflix in 2017, where Ryan Blue and Daniel Weeks created it to solve real production problems with Hive tables at scale.
 Netflix donated it to the Apache Software Foundation in 2018, and it graduated to a top-level project in May 2020.

 Contact Us